ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 The site also cite a quotation from Gartner where it states the importance of clearly defining all the related authority and responsabilities for each endeavour that aims to be successful.

-And the that site makes another interesting distinction when it adverts that the RACI Chart diagram does not replace any methodology for planning and managing, but it gives important help to all that same management processes in setting responsabilities visually and in simple terms.
+And that same site also makes another interesting distinction when it adverts that the RACI Chart diagram does not replace any methodology for planning and managing, but it gives important help to all that same management processes in setting responsabilities visually and in simple terms.